 The City of West Hollywood has long supported increasing its transit options.
-Starting in 2015, the City approved a plan to conduct outreach and build public support of a Metro rail project that would extend the Crenshaw/LAX line to connect to high volume destinations including LACMA, Pacific Design Center, the Beverly Center retail complex, Cedars-Sinai Medical Center, Hollywood & Highland, the Sunset Strip and other popular landmarks, including the Hollywood Bowl.
+Starting in 2015, the City approved a plan to conduct outreach and build public support of a Metro rail project that would extend the Crenshaw/LAX line to connect to high volume destinations including LACMA, Pacific Design Center, the Beverly Center retail complex, Cedars-Sinai Medical Center, and other popular landmarks.

 TRG, working on behalf of the City of West Hollywood, has been leading outreach and public education activities since 2015.

 The City of West Hollywood, consistent and determined in their historical role as proactive transit advocates, is funding efforts to accelerate this timeline and has established two advocacy groups, West Hollywood Advocates for Metro (WHAM), and the All on Board Coalition (AOB), to provide ongoing public education and support within West Hollywood and throughout Los Angeles County.